Defending champion LSU is No. 1 in women’s preseason AP Top 25 for first time. UConn, Iowa next

 Stanford is ranked 15th in the preseason poll, the school’s lowest mark since 2015 when the Cardinal were 16th.
 Tara VanDerveer’s squad had been in the top 10 in the six previous initial polls.

-The SEC, Big Ten and ACC each have five schools ranked.
+The Southeastern Conference, Big Ten and Atlantic Coast Conference each have five schools ranked.
 The Big East and Big 12 each have two teams in the poll.

 The season begins for most teams Nov.
 6 with some huge matchups in the first couple of weeks, including LSU playing Colorado and Ohio State facing USC on opening night in Las Vegas.
 Notre Dame and South Carolina also play each other that day in Paris.